Esclarmonde of Foix: Spiritual life

 Esclarmonde was widowed in October 1200 and turned to Catharism sometime thereafter.
-Catharism was a form of Christianity which had developed in southern France at that time, and which was seen as heresy by the Catholic church.
+Catharism was a Christian dualist or Gnostic movement which thrived in Southern Europe, particularly in northern Italy and southern France.
+The religion was seen as heresy by the Catholic church.

-She received the Cathar sacrament, the consolamentum, for becoming a Cathar Perfect from the Cathar bishop Guilhabert de Castres in 1204 in Fanjeaux along with three other women of high rank, Aude de Fanjeaux, Fays de Durfort, and Raymonde of Saint-Germain.
+Esclarmonde received the Cathar sacrament, the consolamentum, for becoming a Cathar Perfect from the Cathar bishop Guilhabert de Castres in 1204 in Fanjeaux, along with three other women of high rank, Aude de Fanjeaux, Fays de Durfort, and Raymonde of Saint-Germain.
 The ceremony was conducted in the presence of her brother, Raymond-Roger of Foix.

-She settled in Pamiers and was probably involved in an initiative to rebuild the fortress of the Château de Montségur.
+Esclarmonde settled in Pamiers and was probably involved in an initiative to rebuild the fortress of the Château de Montségur.
 She participated in the Conference of Pamiers of 1207, which followed the Conference of Montreal of the previous year.
 It was the last debate between the Cathars and the Roman Catholic Church, represented by Dominic Guzman, founder of the Dominican order and later known as Saint Dominic, and Diego de Acebo, the bishop of Osma.

 The following year, in 1208, Pope Innocent III launched the Albigensian Crusade against the Cathars after the murder of his delegate Pierre de Castelnau.

 Legacy

-Esclarmonde of Foix is remembered differently by different groups in France.
+Esclarmonde is remembered differently by different groups in France.
 For the Catholics, she spread heresy in the country and forced people to adopt the rules of the Cathars.
 For others, she was remembered for the creation of schools and hospitals in the region, earning the nickname "la Grande Esclarmonde" – "The Great Esclarmonde".

 The significance of her name's meaning, i.e. "clarity of the world", is explored in several medieval epic poems including one referred to as "Esclaramonde", by Bertran de Born, and in "Parzival" by Wolfram von Eschenbach.

 In her memory, in 1978, the University of Winnipeg created the Esclarmonde de Foix Memorial Travel Scholarship.